Is technology advancing quicker than our population is ready for? It was just a few years ago that many of the current technologies were adopted.

 How has technology changed in the last 5 years

-Technology has grown significantly in the past 5 years due to deep learning, which has resulted in self driving cars, social media (ex. snapchat, instagram), and even AI powered voice assistants and smart speakers powered by ‘Alexa’ and google.
+Technology statistics have grown significantly in the past 5 years due to deep learning, which has resulted in self driving cars, social media (ex. snapchat, instagram), and even AI powered voice assistants and smart speakers powered by ‘Alexa’ and google.

 It is no wonder there was a global chip shortage in 2021 – tech is exponentially expanding.
 Devices with emerging technology around note taking include Digital writing pads (Electronic notebooks) which behaves as a digital paper tablet.